soumiya-ayyappan05/soumiya-ayyappan05/README.md

 - 👋 Hi, I’m @soumiya-ayyappan05
 - 👀 I’m interested in coding and enlighten my knowledge with latest technologies in AI and ML,Python with Data Visualization and backend MySQL
 - 🌱 I’m currently learning AI & DS
-- 💞️ I’m looking to collaborate on web development environment, Data analyst,AI &  machine Learning and mysql database
+- 💞️ I’m looking to collaborate on web development environment, Data analyst, AI &  machine Learning and mysql database
 - 📫 How to reach me ...

 <!---